Jordan Richwood and Lindsay Crowdus named to honor roll

 Episode 74: Jeff Brightwell sits down with softball head coach Natalie Poole and recaps the Tigers' big sweep of CUSA foe, Southern Miss over the weekend.
 Memphis put up 34 runs in the three game series.
 Brightwell and Poole also discuss the teams' upcoming series against UCF, as the Tigers host the knights at the Tigers Softball Complex.

-Memphis vs East Carolina on May 5, 2012 at the Tiger Softball Complex.
+Memphis Softball vs Belmont on Tuesday, March 17, 2015 at the Tiger Softball Complex.
 Photos by Joe Murphy

 Natalie Poole is in her third season as the head coach at the University of Memphis.
 In 12 years as a head coach, Poole has compiled a 352-372 career record and guided two teams to the NCAA Regionals.
 Poole leads the 2013-14 Memphis softball program into its first season as members of the American Athletic Conference.